2007 NRL season

 The 2007 NRL season was the one hundredth season of professional rugby league football club competition in Australia, and the tenth run by the National Rugby League.
 Sixteen teams contested the NRL's 2007 Telstra Premiership, and with the inclusion of a new team, the Gold Coast Titans, the competition was the largest run since the 1999 NRL season.

 The Melbourne Storm were the minor premiers in 2007, six points clear of second-placed Manly Warringah Sea Eagles.
 The Storm eventually ran out 34–8 winners in the 2007 NRL Grand Final to claim the premiership.
 However, they were subsequently stripped of both their minor premiership and premiership titles on 22 April 2010, after they were found to be guilty of breaching the league's salary cap.
+The entire season was then retroactively declared null and void, with no minor premiership or premiership being awarded.